asiffer/bio/_posts/2018-08-07-distribute-with-git-and-launchpad.md

 make install
 ```

 However, it looks a bit handmade: of course, you don't need to be a computer science expert to enter these commands, but this is not as easy as installing an app on your smartphone.
-Moreover, for all the linux users which can use yor work, this is not handled by their package manager: just think about the uninstall or update process ...
+Moreover, for all the linux users which can use your work, this is not handled by their package manager: just think about the uninstall or update process ...

 Obviously, many ways exist to solve these drawbacks.
 Here we want to explain how you can distribute your work through debian packages and make it available for ubuntu user with a personal package archive (you know the `ppa:/...` you can add to your `/etc/apt/sources.list`).